AmingWu/Multi-modal-Circulant-Fusion/README.md

 # Multi-modal-Circulant-Fusion
-This repository is the source code of `Multi-modal Circulant Fusion for Temporal Activity Localization`
+This repository is the source code of `Multi-modal Circulant Fusion (MCF) for Temporal Activity Localization`